bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 #### Register with the web front end to get a PIN

 Registering with a web front end is outside the scope of the RadioTAG specification.
-See the [section above](#sec-5-1-7) for one possible implementation.
+See the note on [registering with a web front end](#register-with-a-web-front-end) above for one possible implementation.

 #### Enter PIN

 ##### Request

-Note that unlike the unpaired case, there is no auth token to send.
+Note that unlike the receiver case, there is no auth token to send.

 ~~~~ {.example}
 POST /register HTTP/1.1↵